 Miranda is one of Adams’ closest aides, and he thanked her in particular on election night.
 She held the same title working for Adams at Brooklyn Borough Hall, where she first started in 2007 under then-Borough President Marty Markowitz.

-Senior adviser and director of public service engagement to the mayor: Andrea Shapiro Davis
+Senior adviser to the mayor and director of public service engagement: Andrea Shapiro Davis

 A longtime City University of New York leader who most recently served as interim vice chancellor for university advancement, she previously worked as a senior adviser to former Mayor Bloomberg, whose City Hall she worked in for all 12 years.

 Eisdorfer has been a lobbyist with his firm, New York Capital Group, where he represented real estate developers, among others.
 Before that, he worked as a top aide to Adams when he was borough president and a state Senator before that.
 According to Hamodia, Eisdorfer is the first Hasidic Jew on the mayor’s senior staff.
 In June 2023, Adams named Eisdorfer the chair of the city’s new Jewish Advisory Council.

 Senior adviser for severe mental illness: Brian Stettin

 Brian Stettin, the longtime policy director at the Treatment Advocacy Center, will serve directly under Deputy Mayor for Health and Human Services Anne Williams-Isom, working on the city’s in-patient psychiatric programs and Assisted Outpatient Treatment programs, and serving New Yorkers with severe mental illness.
 Stettin’s appointment marks a return to New York government; he previously served as counsel to the Health Committee of the New York Assembly, among other roles.
 His appointment was announced on July 11, 2022.